Bofors 40 mm Automatic Gun L/70: DARDO

+DARDO is a close-in weapon system (CIWS) built by the Italian companies Breda and Oto Melara.
 Breda Meccanica Bresciana (now in Oto Melara) of Italy uses the Bofors 40 mm L/70 gun in its anti-aircraft weapon systems Type 64, Type 106, Type 107, Type 564 and Type 520.
-Also they have developed a CIWS system named DARDO for the Italian Army and Navy.
-A newer development from Breda, the Fast Forty, employs two modified Bofors 40, each with an improved rate of fire of 450 rpm, as opposed to 240–330 rpm for L/70 version.
+They have developed also the CIWS system named DARDO for the Italian Army and Navy.
+A newer development from Breda, the Fast Forty, employs two modified Bofors 40s, each with an improved rate of fire of 450 rpm, as opposed to 240–330 rpm for L/70 version.
 For naval use, it is normally equipped with a 736-round magazine and a dual feed mechanism.